Petkata23/SecuritySystemsManager/README.md

 ---

-**Built with ❤️ using ASP.NET Core 8 and modern development practices**
+**Built by Petkata using ASP.NET Core 8 and modern development practices**